alevel-petrenko/operating-system/readme.md

 ⚠ Warning ⚠<br>
 Terminating important or system processes may cause system instability or shutdown.
 Proceed with caution!<br>

-This is a visual interface for monitoring and managing processes on Windows, built with .NET 8.<br>
+This is a visual interface for monitoring and managing processes on Windows and MacOS, built with .NET 8.<br>
 Example of view ⬇️
 ![Service preview](1.png)
 ![Service preview](2.png)